fa-fifi/keycloak_wrapper/README.md

 > - Starting with Android API 28 and iOS 9, insecure HTTP connections are disabled by default.
 Check out this [guide](https://docs.flutter.dev/release/breaking-changes/network-policy-ios-android) if you want to allow cleartext connections for your build.
 However, it is not recommended to do this for your release build.
 Please use secure connections whenever possible.

 ### **Keycloak**
-To secure your application, you have to register it with your Keycloak instance.
-Head over to your **Keycloak Admin Console** and select your Client ID.
-Under the access setting, insert `<bundle_identifier>:/*` as a valid redirect URI, and do the same for the valid post logout redirect URI.
-Make sure your `<bundle_identifier>` does not contain any characters that are not allowed inside a hostname, such as spaces, underscores, etc.
+Head over to your **Keycloak Administration Console** and select your Client ID.
+Inside the access setting section, insert `<bundle_identifier>:/*` as a **valid redirect URI**, and do the same for the **valid post logout redirect URI**.
+Make sure your bundle identifier value does not contain any characters that are not allowed inside a hostname, such as spaces, underscores, etc.

 ### **Android**
 Go to the `build.gradle` file for your Android app to specify the custom scheme so that there should be a section in it that look similar to the following but replace `<package_name>` with the desired value.